Analyzing MedAvail (NASDAQ:MDVL) and Progressive Care (OTCMKTS:RXMD)

 |-7.44%

-This table compares Progressive Care and MedAvail’s revenue, earnings per share and valuation.
+This table compares MedAvail and Progressive Care’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue